thegetty/bronze-guidelines/content/vocabulary/brass.md

 layout: vocabulary
 toc: false
 menu: false
-definition: "A copper alloy with zinc as the primary added element.
-As with bronzes, there are a wide variety of brass alloys."
+definition: 'A copper alloy with zinc as the primary added element.
+As with bronzes, there are a wide variety of brass alloys.'
 ---

 {{< q-figure-group grid="3" id="133" >}}